The World Forestry Center Story

 The World Forestry Center was established in 1966 as a non-profit educational organization.

-In 1989, in recognition that Forestry was a global business, the Center changed it’s name from Western Forestry Center to World Forestry center, adding a new building, Merlo Hall to house a new International Fellowship program.
+In 1989, in recognition that Forestry was a global business, the Center changed its name from Western Forestry Center to World Forestry Center.
+A new building, Merlo Hall, was added to house a new International Fellowship program.

 The World Forestry Center operates three programs: the Forest Discovery Center museum; demonstration tree farms; and the World Forest Institute (WFI).
-The board of directors hail from 11 countries and members represent some of the region’s leading forestry corporations, academic and research institutions, and non-governmental organizations (NGOs).
+The board and advisory board hail from 11 countries and represent some of the region’s leading forestry corporations, academic and research institutions, and non-governmental organizations (NGOs).